Skip to product information

 Type of propagation

-Spread occurs via seeds.
+Propagation occurs via seeds.

-Other Names
+Other names

 Botanical names: Phaseolus vulgaris

-English Names: Common bean, Garden bean, Pole bean, Green bean, Runner bean
+English names: Common bean, Garden bean, Pole bean, Green bean, Runner bean

 German names: Fisole, Gartenbohne, Stangenbohne, Strankerl